As live in care grows in popularity it becomes increasingly of interest to people needing care.

 Instead of paying twice for two rooms or two placements in a residential home, you can pay just once for a live in carer between you.
 This can save thousands of pounds per year.

-Live in care provides an opportunity to maintain your current lifestyle.
+One of the main benefits of live in care is that it provides an opportunity to maintain your current lifestyle.
 If you enjoy attending local pubs, clubs and activities with friends, you can continue to do so.
 Moving further away to another location for residential care could affect that.

 Live in care also ensures that you can keep any beloved pets.
 Most residential care homes don’t allow pets, so people needing care are often forced to give them up.
+This is one of the main disadvantages of living in a nursing home.
 When you stay at home your pet can stay with you – and a live in carer could even help you to walk them and look after them.

-Despite its many positive points live in care does have several important disadvantages that need to be considered carefully before making a decision.
+Despite its many positive points there are also some disadvantages of home care and several important disadvantages of live in care need to be considered carefully before making a decision.

 It isn’t right for everybody – so it’s very important to look at live in care in a realistic and holistic manner.

 These kinds of changes can be costly and disruptive.
-Many older people experience mobility issues later in life – so stair lifts, specialist showers and ramps may be required now or in the future.
+Many older people experience mobility issues later in life – so curved stairlifts, specialist showers and ramps may be required now or in the future.

 It’s worth bearing in mind that small properties or homes in need of renovation may need changes to be made in order to access live in care in the first place.